More than 9 suitors court London Metal Exchange

 "It would be a very bold person who came in, wrote a check that was large enough to entice the shareholders to sell and then said we are going to change everything." ($1 = 0.639 British Pounds)

-(Additional reporting by Luke Jeffs; Editing by Anthony Barker)
+(Reporting by Pratima Desai; Editing by Anthony Barker)

 BEIJING/HONG KONG - China reiterated its opposition on Thursday to a European Union plan to limit airline carbon dioxide emissions and called for talks to resolve the issue a day after its major airlines refused to pay any carbon costs under the new law.